March 19, 2026 (2mo ago) — last updated May 18, 2026 (7d ago)

 • What would it look and feel like to show yourself unconditional love today?

-• What old hurt are you carrying, and what’s one small step you could take toward forgiveness?
+• What old hurt are you carrying, and what’s one small step toward forgiveness?

 Aligning an Open Heart with Your Life Path